gseguinbourgeois/cakemail/README.md

 For storage, a standard MySQL database is OK.
 But feel free to use something else if you're more comfortable with it.

 ###Out of scope
-The goal of this excersise is to asses your technical capabilities, but it would be unreasonable to ask for a complete application, so some aspects will be left out of scope.
+The goal of this exercise is to asses your technical capabilities, but it would be unreasonable to ask for a complete application, so some aspects will be left out of scope.
 The following is out of scope, and implementing them will not get you bonus points.
 We prefer a well executed small application over a larger application with less attention to detail.

 1. User management.
 There's only one user.
 2. A front-end.
 We're only asking for an API, no forms.

 ###What do we look at?
 Of course we will be looking at the quality of your code, but more specifically we're looking at the points below.
 Of course, each point is to some extent objective, so don't try the find the right answer.
-Instead, consider them as hints of what we'll be looking at, and do what you condsider the best way to write the application.
+Instead, consider them as hints of what we'll be looking at, and do what you consider the best way to write the application.

 ####Object Oriented Programming skills